Holiday Cream Cheese Pound Cake

 - Slice frozen pound cake into 3/4-inch slices.
 Cut two shapes from each slice using one (1 1/2- to 2-inch) cookie cutter; set aside.

-- Pour 1/3 cup batter into bottom of each prepared pan; smooth surface.
-Stand pound cake cut outs in center of each loaf pan, in single row, touching to form one long shape.
+- Pour 1/3 cup batter into the bottom of each prepared pan; smooth surface.
+Stand pound cake cutouts in the center of each loaf pan, in a single row, touching to form one long shape.
 Lightly press into batter.
-Pour rest of batter over cut outs, making sure to keep them centered.
-Spread batter over tops of cut outs.
+Pour the rest of the batter over the cutouts, making sure to keep them centered.
+Spread batter over the tops of the cutouts.

-- Bake for approximately 1 hour and 15 minutes, but start checking cake for doneness after 1 hour.
-Cake is done when a tooth pick inserted into green cake comes out clean.
+- Bake for approximately 1 hour and 15 minutes, but start checking the cake for doneness after 1 hour.
+The cake is done when a toothpick inserted into the green cake comes out clean.

 - Allow to cool in pan on a wire rack for about 15 minutes, then remove and allow to finish cooling on rack.